-To efficiently obtain consultant services, a process for developing and maintaining a consultant "Roster" is necessary.
-Agencies may establish and maintain a continuously opened "Roster" to which interested and qualified firms may apply.
+Local Agencies with full CA status maybe approved to obtain consultant services through the process of an agency developed and maintained consultant "Rosters".
+Agencies that establish and maintain a consultant "Roster" must allow for a continuously open "Roster" to which interested and qualified firms may apply.
 Firms within the "Roster" may submit updated information annually.

 Each agency must submit the "Roster" selection procedures to the Region Local Program Engineer for review, Region LPE will forward the "Roster" requests to the Headquarters Project Development Engineer for approval.
+Any changes to the approved "Roster" process shall be submitted for approval.
+Approved consultant "Rosters" are reviewed periodically as part of the Project Management Reviews.
 The "Roster" selection procedures must address the following:

-- 1. Process of invitation to be included on the "Roster". - Process of encouraging firms to submit or update qualifications and performance data. - 3.
+- 1. Process of invitation to be included on the "Roster". - 2.
+Process of encouraging interested firms to submit or update qualifications to a "Roster" and performance data. - 3.
 Guidelines for technical evaluation and ranking of firms to establish the "Roster". - 4.
-Threshold and formal process for Second Tier competition (see WSDOT Consultant Service Manual Appendix Y). - 5.
-Nondiscrimination/equal opportunity for DBE consultants
+Follow the formal process for Second Tier competition on projects and agreements with a total of \$10,000 or more as outlined in Section 31.31. - 5.
+Nondiscrimination/equal opportunity for DBE consultants (Agreements that use federal funding must be evaluated for DBE participation per the limits set in Section 31.51).